ohadschn/letsencrypt-webapp-renewer/README.md

 - `letsencrypt:howlongtobeatsteam-clientId`: `5e1346b6-7db5-4eae-b9fa-7b3d5e42e6c7`
 - (**connection string**) `letsencrypt:howlongtobeatsteam-clientSecret`: `MySecretPassword123`

+### Shared configuration
+It is sometimes useful to share configuraiton settings beween web apps.
+For example, you might be using the same client credentials, the same subscription ID, or the same resource group for multiple web apps.
+In order to share a configuration setting between web apps, simply omit the `webAppName-` component of the configuration key.
+For example, in order to configure shared client credentials, set the `letsencrypt:clientId` app setting and `letsencrypt:clientSecret` connection string.
+These values will now be used by default for all configured web apps, unless explicitly overriden by setting the fully WebApp-qualified key name (by including the `webAppName-` component, e.g. `letsencrypt:mySpecialSite-clientId`).

 ## Installation
 1. (**optional but highly recommended**) Create a new dedicated Web App for cert renewal, to which you will deploy the `letsencrypt-webapp-renewer` WebJob.
 This will drastically decrease the likelihood of accidental deletion of the renewal WebJob  (e.g. upon deployment of a different app to the same Web App using _Delete Existing files_)
 1. Download the latest [`letsencrypt-webapp-renewer` WebJob zip file](https://github.com/ohadschn/letsencrypt-webapp-renewer/releases).